risc0/risc0-ethereum/contracts/script/README.md

 8. Send the transaction for the scheduled update by running the command again with `--broadcast`.

-    This will send one transction from the admin address.
+    This will send one transaction from the admin address.

     > [!IMPORTANT]
     > If the admin address is in Fireblocks, this will prompt the admins for approval.